 At Kollel, we’re teaching our children a lively, meaningful Judaism, rich with art, culture, text, big questions, deep discussion, and taking action for justice.
 We’ve designed a new curriculum that brings Jewish values to life through art, stories, debates, mini-strike-organizing, and more!

-First Grade will focus on Shabbat practice, the cycles of the Jewish year, and the Creation story, as told in both Torah and through Midrash, through ritual, art, and stories.
-Students will consider how Torah and Jewish values can help us dream up and bring to life the world we hope to live in.
+First grade will focus on Middot, Jewish “virtues,” through stories from Bereisheet (Genesis) and midrash.
+Students will consider Jewish practice and the cycles of the Jewish year through ritual, art, and stories.
+Students will consider how Torah and middot can help us dream up and bring to life the world we hope to live in.

 Second Grade: Mitzvot (commandments)

-Second Grade will focus on Shabbat practice, the cycles of the Jewish year, and early stories from Bereisheet (Genesis) through ritual, art, and stories.
-They will deepen their understanding of Jewish practice by focusing on and performing mitzvot associated with Shabbat and holidays.
-Students will consider how mitzvot can guide us to care for the earth, and to care for one another.
+Second grade will focus on mitzvot, “commandments,” and deepen their understanding of Jewish practice, Shabbat, and holidays by performing mitzvot and considering their significance.
+Through Torah, Midrash, debate, and stories about significant individuals, students will consider how mitzvot can guide us to care for the earth, and to care for one another.

 Caregivers and community members are invited to be involved in Kollel as participants, volunteers, or leaders.
 Some programs will be geared directly at educating the entire family unit with the aim of supporting home-based practice and learning.